photo: r. whittaker

 I want to tell a little bit about Richard.
 He’s an amazing writer and has a long relationship with the arts.
 He’s worked in ceramics, painting, photography and sculpture, so he’s also an amazing artist.
 He holds degrees in philosophy and clinical psychology, and spent a year at the Graduate Theological Union here in Berkeley in the 1970s, and he’s also the West Coast editor of Parabola magazine.
 His relationship with publishing began in 1991, when he founded the art magazine, The Secret Alameda which became works & conversations in 1998.
 And ten years ago, in issue #28, he featured an interview with Archana and some of her work.
 Copies of his current issue are by the entrance, and you’re invited to take one.
 So with that, I will hand the mic over to Richard.

 RICHARD WHITTAKER: Thank you, Mayumi.
 It’s great to see everybody here.
-As I look out at all of you, I think, well, it's good that we’re squeaking by before artificial intelligence has taken over.
-We’re still operating with actual intelligence as best we can.
+As I look out at all of you, I'm so happy that we're meeting together in person.
+So this is an AI-free zone and we're still operating with actual intelligence as best we can.

 ARCHANA HORSTING: It’s no competition.